 Furthermore, when there are several commonly used spellings for a word, we have used the art history variation (e.g., colosseum instead of coliseum or coloseum).
 There were also many cases where we switched out a synonym word for variety or modified sentence construction slightly to achieve a smoother read.

-There are very few content changes, and the following list provides an overview of modifications resulting in “major” content changes:
+There are very few content changes, and the following list provides an overview of modifications resulting in “major” changes:

-- In Chapter 1 (on page 3), we have corrected the reference to two artists being called by God in the building of Solomon’s Temple as it was just one, Hiram of Tyre.
+- In Chapter 1 (on page 3), we have corrected the reference to two artists being called by God for the building of Solomon’s Temple as it was just one, Hiram of Tyre.
 We have also clarified the reference to this same Hiram of Tyre in the biblical quote from II Chronicles 2:13, which refers to him as Hiram-abi, by inserting [Hiram of Tyre] alongside the reference.
 [Question #14 for “Week 1” in the Teacher Guide has also been updated to reflect this change.]

 - In Chapter 4 (on page 74), we changed “1992” to “1922” regarding King Tut’s tomb discovery.